kennyyu/kennyyu.github.com/source/_posts/2014-04-22-reflecting-on-3-years-of-teaching.markdown

   more "advanced" is their ability to self-diagnose their own problems and take the initiative to resolve them.
 Thus, my philosophy for office hours is to emphasize teaching students the tools to go about solving a problem instead of telling them the answer directly.
-One of my students who gave me a 5 for overall Q rating remarked on this philosophy in a comment, stating "Kenny has tough love at office hours."
+One of my students remarked on this philosophy in a comment in the Q guide, stating "Kenny has tough love at office hours."

 * **Grading is very difficult.** For me, grading is typically the most difficult and time consuming part of being a TF.
 Automated testing for correctness is